-- Suitable for arts & crafts projects on different materials such as canvas, fabrics , leather, paper, wood, rocks, terra cotta and metal.
+- Suitable for arts & crafts projects on different materials such as canvas, fabric, leather, paper, wood, rocks, terra cotta and metal.

 - Semi Translucent.

-- Can be layered to achive a more intense and vibrant colour.
+- Can be layered to achieve a more intense and vibrant colour.

 - Blendable to create new colours.